SHANA MELNYSYN, MA, PHD

 INTEGRITY AND EMPATHY

-You can trust me to keep my word and act in alignment with my intuition.
+You can trust me to keep my word and act in alignment with my values of fairness, compassion, and radical honesty.
 I believe presence and witness are the most valuable things we can offer other humans.
 My innate ability to deeply attune and "feel with" with others is a gift in these times where so many people feel alone.
 I am choosing to lead with it and accept it as my soul's purpose.

 JUSTICE AND CURIOSITY